 Volunteer Day – Turkeyfoot Woods Invasive Removal

 Cave Road, the hub of the Highlands Nature Sanctuary and our oldest and largest preserve, is one of the most important places we do our work.
-Today we will be working at Turkeyfoot Woods, clearing out Autumn Olives from the small meadows that line the creek, as well as other woody shrubs from the property’s woodlands.
-Turkeyfoot Woods is the newest addition to our current land acquisition campaign, and an exciting one due to its location in the very heart of the Sanctuary.
-This 45 acre tract borders the Rocky Fork Creek, and boasts handsome, pastoral landscapes.
+Today we will be working at Turkeyfoot Woods, clearing out Autumn Olives and Bush Honeysuckle from the small meadows openings and woodlands.
+Turkeyfoot Woods is a 45 acre tract borders the Rocky Fork Creek, and boasts handsome, pastoral landscapes.
 We are trying to remove the invasives from the young woods and meadow openings so that as the forest matures, the incoming canopy will cast dense shade and be able to hold our the invasives in the future.
 We will be working on the section closer to Cave Rd, in the section referred to as Ceremony Hill, working to finish off this area.

 Stan Sells has been a land steward at the Highlands Nature Sanctuary since 2003, when he, and his wife, Diana, bought a property on Cave Road not far from Turkeyfoot Woods and donated it to the sanctuary, retaining life estate on the house.
 Stan began many years ago clearing out the multiflora rose and bush honeysuckles that had invaded his donated property, as well as adjacent tracts.
 When he realized the scope of the project, he recruited his neighbor on Cave Road, Reay Mackay, to help out by clearing out the bush honeysuckle from Reay’s own property.
 Reay responded, “What bush honeysuckle?”
 Long story short, Reay cleared his own property, and then started looking further afield (somewhat aghast).
 He next tackled the old tobacco field (now grown up in grasslands and shrubs) bordering Barrett’s Rim on Cave Road, and cleared the entire 20 acres of Autumn Olive, no small feat.
 After that, he moved to the Cave Road entrance known as Crow Point, and cleared Autumn Olives from the 80 acre prairie.
 Now his eyes are on Turkeyfoot Woods and indefatigable Reay Mackay says, “I want YOU to lend a hand!”